 Now that we’ve described some of the different scams targeting unemployed job-seekers, let’s discuss ways you can avoid becoming a victim of online scammers.

 Verify ALL companies

 Before contacting any company about a job listing, it’s important to make sure the job, as well as the company, is real.
 Verify the corporate name with the Better Business Bureau or the FTC, and, as an extra precaution, visit Glassdoor to see what former and current employees have to say about working for the company.
-In a recent interview with U.S. News & World Report, Flexjobs CEO Sara Sutton Fell urged job-seekers to cross-check the job announcement with the company’s official web pages.
+In an interview with U.S. News & World Report, Flexjobs CEO Sara Sutton Fell urged job-seekers to cross-check the job announcement with the company’s official web pages.
 “When you find job listings on outside sites, it’s easy to go to the main career page of the company and check their own website’s listings to see if the job is really being offered by them,” Sutton Fell says.
 “If you can’t find it on the company’s career page, it might be a scam.”

 Be wary of potential red flags.

 Here are warning signs a job listing is nothing more than a scam:

 - The company requires an up-front fee from job candidates for training materials, certification, or other essential services